Arksine/moonraker/docs/configuration.md

 #   the Moonraker service can not be bound to a power device.
 Note that
 #   service names are case sensitive.
 #
+#   When the "initial_state" option is explcitly configured bound services
+#   will be synced with the current state.
+For example, if the initial_state
+#   is "off", all bound services will be stopped after device initialization.
+#
 #   The default is no services are bound to the device.
 ```